Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Before we learn how to grow arugula indoors, let’s discuss arugula and the different varieties.

-We will give you some tips on what varieties of seed you should look for depending on the temperature of your growing location.
+We will give you some tips on what seed varieties you should look for depending on the temperature of your growing location.

 Arugula belongs to the Brassicaceae, or cruciferous family, closely related to broccoli, cauliflower, Brussels sprouts, and mustards.

-It is an annual herb and is called by many names such as roquette, salad rocket, garden rocket, or rugula.
+It is an annual herb called by many names such as roquette, salad rocket, garden rocket, or arugula.

 Arugula does best in the cooler temperatures of early spring and fall outside in the garden.
-However, indoors it does best in rooms where the temperatures are between 60- and 75-degrees.
+However, it does best indoors in rooms with between 60- and 75 degrees.

 When growing arugula microgreens, the temperature is less critical.